LukasDerasmo/credit-fraud-analysis/REPORT.md

 (Anonymized credit card transactions labeled as fraudulent or genuine)
 Source: Kaggle ([https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data))

-**Intelligence Brief**
-Develop a counter-fraud intelligence workflow to detect illicit financial patterns within a dataset of 284,807 European credit card transactions.
-Utilizing PCA-transformed features to maintain GDPR/PII compliance, the system identified $60,127 in fraudulent exposure across 492 confirmed cases.
-The investigation revealed distinct temporal attack vectors (late-night velocity spikes) and transaction structuring behaviors (averaging $122.21 per fraud instance vs. $88.29 for legitimate use), enabling targeted risk mitigation strategies.

-**Data Source & Anonymization Protocols**
-The dataset comprises 284,807 individual transactions in 2013 from European cardholders.
-To comply with privacy standards, the source data was subjected to anonymization before being published:

-* 28 highly sensitive user features (e.g., identity, location, device telemetry) were mathematically transformed using Principal Component Analysis (PCA) into numerical vectors (V1 – V28).
-This preserves the statistical variance and correlation structures needed for pattern recognition while stripping away identifiers.
-* Absolute timestamps were removed and replaced with a "Time" delta (seconds elapsed since the initial dataset entry), allowing for time-based pattern analysis without revealing specific dates or individual user schedules.
-* Only two operational metrics, being Amount and Class (eg.- Fraudulent/Legitimate), were retained in their original format.
-Class takes the value of 1 in a case of fraud, 0 otherwise.

-**Operational Objectives**

-* Architect a PostgreSQL data warehouse to manage raw transaction logs.
-* Apply statistical logic to masked PCA features to uncover hidden fraud vectors.
-* Deploy a Power BI operational dashboard to monitor financial exposure and fraud velocity.

-**Note**

-* The dataset is highly unbalanced, the positive class (frauds) account for less than 1 percent of all transactions.

 Preliminary Information Queries

 Before moving to Power BI, it is important to complete some initial queries to understand themes from the data that could be used in the visualization.